Business Company (Company limited by shares)

 Saint Vincent and The Grenadines BCs are commonly used for asset protection, Forex brokers, international trade, as well as for yacht and vessel registration.

 Legal Basis – Common law

 Legal framework – International Business Companies (Amendment and Consolidation) Act 2007

-Company form – International Business Company (IBC) (Company limited by shares)
+Company form – Business Company (BC) (Company limited by shares)

 Liability - The liability of the shareholders for the company is limited to the amount of their respective shareholdings.

 Share capital – There is no minimum capital requirement and it may be denominated in any currency.
 Shares may be issued fully paid, partially paid, or nil paid.
 Shares may be registered shares, shares of no par value, preference shares, redeemable shares and shares with or without voting rights.
 Bearer shares are not permitted.